tvuong123/ModulationDomainLoss/README.md

 # modulation-dommain-loss-ICASSP2021

-Official repo for the modulation-domain loss to appear in ICASSP 2021 "A MODULATION-DOMAIN LOSS FOR NEURAL-NETWORK-BASED REAL-TIME SPEECH ENHANCEMENT"
+Official repo for the modulation-domain loss to appear in ICASSP 2021

 Modulation loss function used for training DNN based speech enhancement

 [[Arxiv](https://arxiv.org/pdf/2102.07330.pdf)]

+# A MODULATION-DOMAIN LOSS FOR NEURAL-NETWORK-BASED REAL-TIME SPEECH ENHANCEMENT
 ### Citation

 ```